MW-Mori/ALLBERT/README.md

 The resulting power architecture separates the computing and motor loads while still allowing both sides of ALLBERT to communicate through a shared electrical reference.
 It also gives each part of the robot a power source appropriate for its role rather than attempting to operate the entire system from a single supply.

+#### Wiring and Connections

+As ALLBERT's electrical system became more complex, I learned that different types of electrical connections did not necessarily require the same type or size of wire.
+Connections carrying power may need larger conductors because they can carry more current, while GPIO and other control signals carry much smaller currents and can use thinner wiring.
+I applied this distinction throughout the robot rather than attempting to use one type of wire for every connection.

+The physical layout also required me to adapt some of the wiring.
+Several existing jumper wires were not long enough to reach their intended destinations, so I learned how to extend wiring by carefully stripping insulation, preparing the conductors, and creating secure crimped connections.
+In some cases, this also required joining wiring of different sizes when the available connections required it.

+Another priority was keeping portions of ALLBERT's wiring removable.
+I did not want every connection permanently soldered in place because I wanted the robot to remain adaptable.
+If I later change the chassis, increase the robot's size, replace damaged wiring, change its physical design, or replace a component, I want to be able to reuse working portions of the existing electrical system rather than rebuilding the robot from the beginning.

+This led me to use jumper wires, headers, connectors, and terminal connections where appropriate.
+Low-current sensor and control signals could use jumper-style connections between the sensors, BeagleBone Black, and motor-controller control inputs, while shared 3.3V power and ground connections were organized through the screw terminal blocks.
+Motor output connections from the TB6612FNG were also designed with serviceability in mind so that the motor wiring could be disconnected or changed without unnecessarily rebuilding the surrounding electrical assembly.

+The resulting wiring system reflects an important principle behind ALLBERT's design: individual parts of the robot should be replaceable or modifiable without requiring the entire system to be rebuilt.
+Keeping the electrical system organized and modular allows future versions of ALLBERT to build upon working subsystems rather than always starting from the beginning.